loltgt/ensemble-social-share/src/icons/BUILD.md

 Select the previously copied icons from your "project" folder.

-Set the Grid size to: 32
+Set Grid size to: 32

 > [!IMPORTANT]
 > Do not forget to select a proper license for your webfont and enter the metadata in *Properties*